January 2025 Patch Tuesday comes with fixes for 159 vulnerabilities, including 8 zero-days

-Welcome to the first Patch Tuesday of the year; let’s find out what new surprises and challenges await.
-This year with 159 vulnerabilities, eight of them being zero-days.
+Welcome to the first Patch Tuesday of the year; let's find out what new surprises and challenges await.
+This month, there are 159 vulnerabilities, eight of them zero-days.
 This time, three of the zero-days are being actively exploited.

 After an initial discussion about this month’s updates, we’ll offer our advice for devising a plan to handle patch management in a hybrid work environment.
 You can also register for our free Patch Tuesday webinar and listen to our experts break down Patch Tuesday updates in detail.